gnogueira04/process-monitor/README.md

 Local stack (managed by Docker Compose)
 - Prometheus: A time-series database that scrapes and stores metrics.
 - Loki: A log aggregation system designed to be cost-effective and easy to operate.
-- Process Exporter: Scrapes metrics from specified processes (by name) and exposes them for Prometheus.
+- Process Exporter: Scrapes metrics from specified processes and exposes them for Prometheus.
 - Promtail: The log collection agent that tails log files and pushes them to Loki.

 # External components